julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

     -   [NESDIS GOES Satellite Data](http://www.nesdis.noaa.gov/imagery_data.html)
     -   Unidata NEXRAD Composites

     For your information, and for future reference, there is a `~/git/TdConfig/idd/pqacts/README.txt` file that may be helpful in writing a suitable `ldmd.conf` file.

 2.  `registry.xml`

         cp ~/git/Unidata-Dockerfiles/ams2016/registry.xml ~/etc/

     This file has been set up for the AMS 2016 demonstration.
 Otherwise you would have to edit the `registry.xml` to ensure the `hostname` element is correct.
 For your own cloud VMs, work with `support-idd@unidata.ucar.edu` to devise a correct `hostname` element so that LDM statistics get properly reported.
-Here is an example `hostname` element `unidata-server.azure.unidata.ucar.edu`.
+Here is an example `hostname` element: `unidata-server.azure.unidata.ucar.edu`.

 3.  `scour.conf`